keboliu/SONiC/thermal-control-design.md

 ## 1. Overview

 The purpose of Thermal Control is to keep the switch at a proper temperature by using cooling devices, e.g., fan.
-Thermal control daemon need to monitor the temperature of devices (CPU, ASIC, ports, etc) and the running status of fan, at the same time it need to manipulate the cooling device according to the temperature and related device status.
+Thermal control daemon need to monitor the temperature of devices (CPU, ASIC, optical modules, etc) and the running status of fan, at the same time it need to manipulate the cooling device according to the temperature and related device status.

 ## 2. Thermal device monitoring